An IBL group in progress

 - Collaborate effectively as a member of a group

-The instructional method used at the Wake Forest School of Medicine Department of Physician Assistant Studies have a number of unique factors.
+The instructional method used at the Wake Forest School of Medicine Department of Physician Assistant Studies has a number of unique factors.

-- The problems used are ill-structured, messy problems like those the learner will encounter in the real world.
+- The problems used are ill-structured and messy, like those the learner will encounter in the real world.

 - The learning process requires the skills expected of learners when they encounter problems in their lives and careers.

 - The learning process is supplemented by lecture and lab sessions to enhance the learning.